-Dr. Rani-Henrik Andersson was recently appointed Senior University Lecturer of North American Studies and a CORE Fellow at the at the University of Helsinki Collegium for Advanced Studies.
-He also served as the McDonnell Douglas Chair, Professor of American Studies at the University of Helsinki Finland during 2014-2016.
-He has been a Visiting scholar several times Indiana University, Bloomington and University of California, Santa Barbara.
+Dr. Rani-Henrik Andersson is a Senior University Lecturer of North American Studies at the Department of Cultures.
+In 2017-2020 he worked as a CORE Fellow at the at the University of Helsinki Collegium for Advanced Studies.
+He also served as the McDonnell Douglas Chair, Professor of American Studies at the University of Helsinki during 2014-2016.
+He has been a Visiting scholar several times at Indiana University, Bloomington and University of California, Santa Barbara.
 He has conducted research and fieldwork in 48 states in the United States and most of the Canadian provinces and territories.

 He is the author or editor of nine books including the Lakota Ghost Dance of 1890 (University of Nebraska Press, 2008).
 His most recent book A Whirlwind Passed Through Our Country: Lakota Voices of the Ghost Dance focuses on Lakota accounts of the Ghost Dance and the Wounded Knee Massacre (University of Oklahoma Press 2018).
 One of his current projects is entitled “Bridging Cultural Concepts of Nature: A Transnational Study on Indigenous Places and Protected Spaces of Nature”.